wacncontent/CustomizeTool/removeCommentOutput/articles/app-service-web/web-sites-java-get-started.md

 11. Choose the desired **Java version**.

 12. Choose the desired **Java minor version**.
-If you select **Newest**, your app will use the newest minor version that is available in Azure for that Java major version.
+If you select **Newest**, your app will use the newest minor version that is available in App Service for that Java major version.
 The **Newest** item is unique to Java apps created from the **Application settings**.
 If you create your Java app from the gallery, then you have to manage your own container and JVM changes.

 12. Choose the desired **Web container**.
-If you select a container name that starts with **Newest**, your app will be kept at the latest version of that web container major version that is available in Azure Web App.
+If you select a container name that starts with **Newest**, your app will be kept at the latest version of that web container major version that is available in App Service.

 	![Web Container Versions][versions]